akash205sharma/venomous/Readme.md

 Challenges I faced
-    1. Making different tabs as single user
+    1. Making different tabs as single user.
+    2. transition for position change transition-position handeled by it self.
+    3. how to Know which user is moving dice and changing position.